Murder of Jimmy Mizen

-Jimmy Mizen (9 May 1992 - 10 May 2008) was a 16-year-old schoolboy who was murdered in Lee, London.
-A 19-year-old youth, Jake Fahri, was convicted in March 2009 of his murder.
+Jimmy Mizen (9 May 1992 – 10 May 2008) was a 16-year-old schoolboy who was murdered in Lee, London.
+A 19-year-old man, Jake Fahri, was convicted in March 2009 of his murder and sentenced to life imprisonment with a minimum term of fourteen years.

 Background

-Mizen was the sixth son and the eighth of nine children of Barry Colin Mizen, MBE and Margaret Annette (née Everson) Mizen, MBE.
-Mizen, who turned 16 years old the day before, was 6 ft 4 in tall and 14 stone.
+Mizen was the sixth son and the eighth of nine children of Barry Colin Mizen and Margaret Annette (née Everson) Mizen.
+Mizen, who turned 16 years old the day before his death, was 6 ft 4 in tall and 14 stone.
 He lived in Lee Green and attended St Thomas More Catholic Comprehensive School in Eltham.

 Jake Fahri had a string of convictions involving robbery and violence.
 On 19 July 2004, he was given a nine-month referral order for taking part in a gang knife-point robbery of a schoolboy at Falconwood railway station in Bexley, Greater London.
 On 4 January 2005, he was given a twelve-month supervision order for the robbery of an adult in Greenwich Park on 13 April 2004.
 On 13 April 2006, he was given an eighteen-month supervision order for an unprovoked assault on a girl in the street and burglary.

 The Mizen family had had previous dealings with Jake Fahri.
 In 2001, he walked up to Jimmy Mizen's brother, Harry, in the street and asked for money before punching him in the stomach.
 Harry, who was 10 years old, handed over 20p but told his mother about the incident and she made a complaint to Fahri's school.
 Two years later, on 1 April 2003, Fahri saw Harry in Woodyates Road, Lee, and demanded to know why he had 'grassed'.
 Harry tried to escape but Fahri grabbed hold of his shirt and threatened to beat him up before punching him in the chest.
 Police visited Fahri's home on 7 May 2003 to speak to him about the incident and gave him a harassment warning.
 The culmination of these events was the incident in which Jimmy was murdered.

 Murder

-At approximately 11:30 on the morning of 10 May 2008, a day after his sixteenth birthday, Mizen was inside the Three Cooks Bakery in Burnt Ash Hill, south London, with his brother, Harry.
+At approximately 11:30 in the morning of 10 May 2008, a day after his sixteenth birthday, Mizen was inside the Three Cooks Bakery in Burnt Ash Hill, south London, with his brother, Harry.
 Jake Fahri, 19, of Lee, entered the shop and an altercation began when Jimmy stood up to threats being made against him by Fahri.